quic/aimet/Docs/user_guide/model_compression.rst

 Rank Rounding
 -------------

+AIMET techniques like weight SVD, spatial SVD, and channel pruning decompose or reduce input and output channel layers.
-Often ML runtime-software like those for Embedded ML accelerators, will prefer the dimensions of layers like Conv2d or FC to be of a certain multiplicity.
-Matching the expected dimension size will result in optimal runtime for that layer.
-AIMET techniques like Weight/Spatial SVD or Channel Pruning, try to decompose layers or reduce layers - specifically in terms of output channels and input channels.
-The rank-rounding feature in AIMET will try and reduce layers to match a user-provided multiplicity.
-By default this feature is disabled.
-At present, AIMET allows the user to specify a multiplicity-factor for the entire model, not on a per-layer basis.

-Users can make use of this feature to generate more optimal models for running on embedded targets.
+Certain types of layers (such as 2D convolution (Conv2D) or fully connected (FC)) in embedded ML accelerators are often optimized for certain multiplicities.
+Matching the expected multiplicity gives optimal runtime performance for that layer.

+The rank-rounding feature in AIMET tries to reduce layers to match a user-provided multiplicity.
+AIMET only allows you to specify a multiplicity factor for the entire model, not per layer.
+Use this feature to optimize models to run on embedded targets.
+By default the feature is disabled.

+.. __per-layer-fine-tuning:

-Per-layer Fine-tuning
+Per-layer fine-tuning
 ---------------------

-Given a user-model and desired compression-ratio, the user may sometimes notice a sharp degradation in accuracy after compression but before fine-tuning.
-One technique that might help the overall compression of such scenarios, is using a feature called per-layer fine-tuning.
-When this feature is selected, AIMET invokes a user-provided fine-tuning function after compressing every layer that was selected for compression.
-This is done during the Model Compression phase in the diagram shown above.
+For a given user model and compression ratio, compression sometimes causes a sharp drop in accuracy before fine-tuning.
+Per-layer fine-tuning is a technique that can help maintain model accuracy for desired compression ratios.

+In this feature, AIMET invokes a user-provided fine-tuning function after compressing every layer that was selected for compression.
+This fine tuning is done during the model compression phase described above.

+.. admonition:: NOTE

-Note: The user is responsible for choosing appropriate learning-rates and other training parameters for fine-tuning.
-Using this feature may require the user to carefully pick the learning rates and learning-rate-decay parameters to be used during fine-tuning.
+   This feature may require careful selection of learning rates and learning-rate-decay parameters to be used during fine-tuning.
+You are responsible for choosing these training parameters.

 FAQs
 ====

-1. Which technique is the best technique to use for compression?
+1. Which is the best technique to use for compression?

    *We see best results when Spatial SVD is performed followed by Channel Pruning.*

-2. Can we combine the different techniques?
+2. Can I combine the different techniques?

-   *Yes, as stated in 1, different techniques can be combined together to get better accuracy.
-Compression can be combined with Post-training Quantization techniques as well to get a better model for target.*
+   *Yes, different techniques can be combined to get better accuracy.
+Compression can be also combined with post-training quantization techniques to get a better model for target.*

-3. How to take a model to target after compression?
+3. How do I take a model to target after compression?

-   *To take a model to target it needs to be first compressed using the above techniques and then it should be quantized and exported to target*
+   *First, compress the model using the techniques described above.
+Then, quantize the model and export it to target.*

 4. Greedy rank selection is very slow.
 Can something be done to speed it up?

-   *Greedy rank selection in itself is not time consuming.
-The time consuming part is creating the eval-score dictionary.
-For different experiments, eval-score dictionary can be generated once and then loaded into the searcher.
-Or, one can reduce the number of candidates over which the eval-score dictionary is created.
-But lesser the number of candidates, lesser the granularity.
-To strike a balance the value of 10 candidates was chosen.*
+   *The time-consuming part is creating the eval-score dictionary, not greedy rank selection itself.
+A single eval-score dictionary can be generated once and then loaded into the searcher for different experiments.
+Or, reduce the number of candidates over which the eval-score dictionary is created, but be aware that the fewer candidates, the worse the granularity.
+The default value of 10 candidates usually strikes a good balance.*

 5. Is per-layer fine tuning helpful?

    *Per-layer fine tuning is an experimental technique.
 We have not observed major gains by using it.
-But one can try out if it works for their model.
-In practice, we have observed that the best combination is to do say 1 epoch of fine-tuning per-layer and then do say 10-15 epochs of fine-tuning for the entire compressed model at the end.*
+But, you can try it to see if it works for your model.
+In practice, the best results seem to come from doing one epoch of fine-tuning per layer, and then doing 10-15 epochs of fine-tuning for the entire compressed model at the end.*

 References
 ==========